akbrousseau/akbrousseau.github.io/test.md

     * Students will be able to explain why recording passwords reduces their effectiveness
     * Students will be able to explain why password reuse can create problems.
     * Students will be able to explain why password sharing can be dangerous.

+### Multifactor Authentication Learning Objectives:
+* Students will be able to differentiate between the five different factors of authentication.
+* Students are able to describe the types of authentication methods that are most commonly used.
+* Students are able to implement the correct level of protection for various types of accounts and devices.
+* Students are able to differentiate the positives and negatives of using single-factor authentication vs a multi-factor authentication method.

+## Prevention
+### Phishing Learning Objectives

+Identify features of a phishing attempt in an email/text-message.
+Differentiatebetween legitimate communications and phishing attempts.
+Understand execute the steps necessary to report and delete phishing attempts.

 ## Results / Findings
 (brief overview of outcomes - what did you achieve?, list milestone 1/2/3 outcomes, make an effort to logically collect and organize the findings)